Grilled Tri-Tip Steak with Chimichurri Sauce features juicy, flavorful meat accented by a tangy herb sauce. Perfect for

 The key is to let the tri-tip roast sit at room temperature for at least half an hour and pat it really dry with paper toweling before you season it.
 Liberal amounts of salt are important.
 Don’t be afraid!
 You’ll get a lovely crust on the outside, and tender, juicy meat inside.
 It won’t taste oversalted.

 Phil is the grillmeister in our house: he preheats a grill to 350º (medium), set up for indirect heat.
 Phil likes to use charcoal, but a gas grill will work just as well.
 He grills the roast directly over the coals (with the lid shut) until nice grill marks develop on each side.
 This takes about 10 minutes per side.
 Then he puts the probe of a digital thermometer into the thickest part of the roast, moves the roast to the indirect heat side of the grill, and closes the lid until the temperature rises to about 125–130º for medium rare, which takes an additional 15 minutes or so (depending on the size of the roast).

 Once the roast is at the right temperature (we shoot for 128º), Phil pulls it roast off the grill, wraps it in foil, wraps that in a towel, and then puts the swaddled roast into an empty cooler for a half hour.
 Honestly, I think that the towel and cooler part might be overkill: if you don’t want the extra rigamarole, just try covering the roast with foil.

 After the roast has rested, we unwrap it and slice across the grain into ~1/4-inch steaks.
-One note about that: tri-tip roast is a very juicy cut, so it’s helpful to use one of those cutting boards with a groove around the edge, like the ones in this affiliate link.
+One note about that: tri-tip roast is a very juicy cut, so it’s helpful to use one of those cutting boards with a groove around the edge.
 They’ll catch the juices and prevent a mess!

 Alternative: cast iron skillet